 Installation

-After you have your API key, you will want to get your Dedicated Gateway domain.
-Dedicated Gateways are the fastest way to fetch content from IPFS, and are the ideal tool when building decentralized applications.
-When you create a Pinata account, you’ll automatically have a Dedicated Gateway created for you!
+Before we start you’ll need your Dedicated Gateway domain.
+When you create a Pinata account, you’ll automatically have a Gateway created for you!
 To see it, simply visit the Gateways Page see it listed there.

 The gateway domains are randomly generated and might look something like this: